Engedasew-Haile/astu_online_clr/README.md

 Licence
 The Online Clearance System is licensed under the ASTU License.

 This is just a sample http://README.md file, and you may need to customize it to fit the specific needs of your online clearance system.
-However, this should give you a good starting point.
+However, this should give you a good starting point...